Clearer thinking through writing.

 How it Works:

-1. Show up: Bring a pen, paper, and an open mind.
+1. Show up: Bring a pen, writing book, and an open mind.

 2. Follow the prompts: I provide the structure and the effective prompts.